Sahel: Other challenges

-The violent herder–farmer conflicts in Nigeria, Mali, Sudan and other countries in the Sahel region have been exacerbated by climate change, land degradation, and rapid population growth.
-Droughts and food shortages have been also linked to the Mali War.
+The violent herder–farmer conflicts in Nigeria, Mali, Sudan and other countries in the Sahel have been exacerbated by climate change, land degradation, and rapid population growth.
+Droughts and food shortages have been linked to the Mali War.

 The Sahel is experiencing more severe weather due to climate change, exemplified by the extreme heatwave of March–April 2024 in Burkina Faso and Mali.
 This event was intensified by a 1.2 °C global temperature increase from human activities.
-Sahel is also considered as a geopolitical space as well.